Toyota Mirai Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Toyota Mirai are $1,888 a year for full coverage.
-Comprehensive insurance costs an estimated $402, collision insurance costs $886, and liability insurance costs $442.
-A policy with only liability insurance costs as little as $496 a year, and a high-risk policy costs $4,144 or more.
-Teen drivers pay the most at up to $6,912 a year.
+The average insurance rates for a Toyota Mirai are $1,888 a year including full coverage.
+Comprehensive costs an estimated $402, collision costs $886, and liability insurance is $442.
+A liability-only policy costs around $496 a year, with high-risk insurance costing around $4,144.
+Teens cost the most to insure at $6,912 a year or more.

 Average premium for full coverage: $1,888

-Prices include $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes both medical and uninsured motorist insurance.
-Rates include averaging for all states and for different Mirai trim levels.
+Rates are based on $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for all Mirai models.

 Use the form below to get customized rates for your location.